Custom Online CNC Machining Services

 Why Use Xometry for Custom Online CNC Machining Services?

 Xometry provides a custom online CNC machining service to engineers, product developers, designers, and more through our vetted network of 10,000+ suppliers.
 Our highly qualified AS9100D machine shops can make any custom design, simple or complex.
-We offer rapid prototyping, small-batch machining, and high-volume production, with all orders serviced by Xometry from end to end.
+We offer rapid machining, small-batch machining, and high-volume production, with all orders serviced by Xometry from end to end.
 Upload a CAD file to the Xometry Instant Quoting Engine℠ to get a price, lead time, and design-for-manufacturability feedback on your custom CNC parts.
 Our fast CNC machining capabilities include services for metals and plastics and flexible production and shipping options to meet you at the perfect price and product development stage.

 Xometry assures the quality of your machined parts with our ISO 9001:2015, ISO 13485, IATF 16949:2016, and AS9100D certified quality management system, ITAR registration, and options to add inspections, hardware traceability, material certifications, and CoCs.
 We accept technical drawings and have support teams to ensure you get quality CNC machined parts on time.